COMBATING OCEAN PLASTICS

 MCP’s Efforts

-At MCP we have been undertaking weekly beach and dive clean up work since 2015.
+Since inception in 2015, Marine Conservation Philippines has been engaged in weekly beach and dive clean up work.
 However, cleaning our beaches alone is not going to solve the problem so in August 2017 we launched a specific project focused on marine plastics.
-Through an intense data collection exercise and a sample of local beaches, we identified a wide range of initiatives that we would like to peruse to tackle the issue of marine plastics.
-We are currently focused on:
+Through intense data collection and garbage sampling of local beaches, we identified a wide range of initiatives to work on the issue of marine plastics in a local context.
+Identified focus areas were:

-• Organising weekly clean up drives, often together with local community groups or the youth that have participated in MCP “seacamps.”
+- Organising clean up drives, often together with local community groups or Dive Resorts as well as the youth that have participated in MCP “seacamps.”

 Get Involved!